ThatConference/that-website/README.md

 Before we get started, here are a few things we expect from you (and that you should expect from others):

 - Be kind and thoughtful in your conversations around this project.
 We all come from different backgrounds and projects, which means we likely have different perspectives on "how open source is done."
-Try to listen to others rather than convince them that your way is correct.
+Try to listen to others rather than convincing them that your way is correct.
-- THAT Conference has a released [Code of Conduct](https://www.thatconference.com/code-of-conduct).
+- THAT Conference has released [Code of Conduct](https://www.thatconference.com/code-of-conduct).
 By participating in this project, you agree to abide by its terms.
 - If you open a pull request, please ensure that your contribution passes all tests.
 If there are test failures, you will need to address them before we can merge your contribution.

 #### 3. How to contribute